Aaron-Bopp/TIM/40_Evergreens/MAGA is built off nostalgia not facts.md

 #### [[MAGA is built off nostalgia not facts]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

-#TO/DO/PROGRAM iframe and clip for this youtube video

 "Make America Great Again," but when was [[America]] great? and how would we even get it to that point again.
 This will stump most conservatives, or lead to some extremely racist remarks (ex.
 [When Was America Great?: The Daily Show - YouTube](https://youtu.be/uVQvWwHM5kM))

 ### <hr class="footnote"/>